ENJ1/aok/README.md

 - For help using Arch Linux, visit https://wiki.archlinux.org/

 ## Known Issues
-Issues common to open source linux distributions on the Samsung Chromebook
+Issues common to latest stable linux kernel distributions on the Samsung Chromebook
 - Suspend does not work properly, *don't use it*.
 Shut down the computer when not in use.
-- The USB 3.0 port operates at USB 2.0 speed.
+- * The USB 3.0 port does not work for USB 3.0 devices, only USB 2.0 devices.
-- The Camera does not work.
+- * The Camera does not work.
-- The Microphone does not work.
+- * The Microphone does not work.
 - 3D Acceleration not yet supported (But definitely possible now due to recent (2019) updates in the Linux Kernel)

+* For USB 3.0, camera, and mic, see the peach branch of this github repo

 ## Notes
 If you need to use a public Wi-Fi Hotspot with a Landing Page during setup, then see the WiFi Hotspot Help file in "extra".